History of Europe in Timeline

 Europe

 Europe is a continent in the Northern and Eastern Hemispheres, bordered by the Arctic and Atlantic Oceans, the Mediterranean Sea, and Asia.
-It shares the Eurasia landmass with Asia, and Afro-Eurasia with both Africa and Asia.
+It forms part of the Eurasia landmass and shares Afro-Eurasia with Africa and Asia.
 The Ural Mountains, Ural River, Caspian Sea, Caucasus Mountains, Black Sea, and Turkish Straits are commonly considered its eastern boundary with Asia.

 1913: Peak of European Share of World Population